 California Cap and Trade

 On May 9, 2018 PriceonCarbon.org and the League of Women Voters hosted a webinar on California’s Cap-and-Trade program.
 Presenting were John Gioia, Member of the California Air resources Board (CARB) which administers the cap-and-trade program, and Emily Wimberger, Chief Economist of CARB.
 The webinar covered principal components of the cap-and-trade system in California and is summarized below.
-See a recording of the webinar immediately below and a copy of California Cap and Trade slides and Helpful Links on California Cap and Trade.
+See a recording of the webinar and a copy of California Cap and Trade slides and Helpful Links on California Cap and Trade at the bottom of this page.
+For more on the history of California’s climate change legislation go here.
+For an update on most recent carbon pricing actions go here.

 California has ambitious goals to reduce greenhouse gas emissions.
 A price on carbon via cap-and-trade is expected to make the largest contribution to those reductions.